rvdvyver/spring-end-2-end/documents/exercise2.md

 # Excercise 2 - Hello World

-## In the section we will setup the mustache templating and create a landing page for our application.
+## In the section we will setup mustache templating and create a landing page for our application.
 To start using mustache templating, we need to add another dependency
 1. Located in your project root is a pom.xml file.
 Add to the dependencies tag the following:
 ```xml